Yousef-Hesham/Deep-Neural-Network-Image-Classification/README.md

 ### 4.8 - L-Model Backward [Backward propagation module]

 Now you will implement the backward function for the whole network.
 Recall that when you implemented the `L_model_forward` function, at each iteration, you stored a cache which contains (X,W,b, and z).
 In the back propagation module, you will use those variables to compute the gradients.
 Therefore, in the `L_model_backward` function, you will iterate through all the hidden layers backward, starting from layer L. On each step, you will use the cached values for layer l to backpropagate through layer l.
-Figure 5 below shows the backward pass.

 <img src="readmeimages/8.png" style="width:450px;height:300px;">
-<caption><center>  Figure 5 : Backward pass  </center></caption>

 **Initializing backpropagation**:
 To backpropagate through this network, we know that the output is,